Ketamine Addiction: Side Effects, Detox, Withdrawal, and Treatment

 In low doses, ketamine is an effective treatment for pain and depression and can greatly reduce suicidal thoughts and behaviors.
 However, since ketamine is a dissociative drug, it can also distort a person’s sight and sound, inhibit physical movement, and produce a euphoric high that may couple with what is described as an “out-of-body experience.”
 These effects are only a result of abusing the drug and taking it in very large doses.

 When it is abused recreationally, ketamine can cause harmful physical and psychological side effects.
 Because the side effects can be felt very quickly and generally wear off in an hour or less, ketamine is often abused among those in the party scene.
 It is a well-known club drug or party pill.

 Ketamine may be sold illegally as a white powder or made into tablets and pills.
-Although it is not technically considered an addictive drug, ketamine does have the potential to cause dependence and addiction, especially if it is used on a long-term basis.

 Brand names for ketamine drugs include: